 When travelling over soft terrain or other at-risk areas it is important to safely maintain momentum and avoid excessive turning.
-Setting the Inboard Throttle to 'Max' to run the inboard engine at full speed and pulling back on the Speed Joystick will maximise the pulling power from the craft and decrease the chance of stalling.
+Ensuring that the Throttle Up button has been pressed twice to set it to max RPM to run the inboard engine at full speed, and pulling back on the Speed Joystick will maximise the pulling power from the boat and decrease the chance of stalling.